Apply as a PSEO Student

 - Complete and submit the State of Minnesota PSEO Notice of Registration form.
 Part 1 must be completed with your parent or guardian if you are under 18.
 Part 2 is completed by your high school counselor.

-- Submit an official current high school transcript (mailed straight from the school to here).
+- Submit a copy of your current high school transcript.
 It must show your class rank or GPA.
 If neither is available, or below the required level, a letter of recommendation will be required from your high school counselor, principal or instructor.

 - Study for and take the placement tests before the application deadline.
 If you have previously taken the Accuplacer tests at your high school, submit a signed Request for Transfer of College Readiness Scores form by the application deadline.

-- You will be notified of your admission status by mail within 30 days.
+- You will be notified of your acceptance status after the PSEO application deadline.

-- If you are accepted into the PSEO program, you must attend the mandatory PSEO orientation.
-You will be assigned to an orientation session.
-Details will be in your acceptance letter.
+- If you are accepted into the PSEO program, you must attend a mandatory PSEO orientation.
+You will be assigned to a mandatory PSEO orientation session and those details will be in your acceptance letter.

 Registering for classes

 NEW!
 10th grade students are able to register for one CTE course their first semester and will need to have a letter grade of C or higher to continue.
 Here is a list of approved programs for 10th grade students.

 You will register for your classes during PSEO orientation.
 For academic, financial and logistical reasons, PSEO students are not eligible to enroll in all MCTC courses.
 A list of excluded programs for all PSEO students is located below.
 The online registration system usually blocks PSEO students from enrolling in ineligible courses.
 However, PSEO students who intentionally register for ineligible courses will be dropped unless prior arrangements have been made with the PSEO Coordinator.
 In those cases, the student will be responsible for the payment of all costs associated with their enrollment including tuition, student fees, books and supplies.